Nissmoline/JavaWebApp/README.md

 4. **Build and Deploy**:

-   - Build the project to ensure all dependencies are resolved.
+   - Build the project to ensure all dependencies are resolved.
-   - Deploy the application to the Tomcat server.
+   - Deploy the application to the Tomcat server.

 5. **Access the Application**: